spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 4.  **UI Update**: Launchpad receives the map and follows its instructions:
       * `'innerText': 'Confirmed!'` tells it to change the button's text.
       * `'+confirmed': 'it'` tells it to add the CSS class `confirmed` to the button itself (`it`).
-Of course.
-Here is the markdown for that section.

 **Another Rationale: Server State–The Single Source of Truth**